plakshaa/Website-MERN/README.md

+Project done in Programming Pathshala while working there as a FULL STACK MERN Developer.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.